 - Grounding strap /w current limit resistor

-If you prefer not to risk damage to your camera, have us convert it for you here.
+If you prefer not to risk damage to your camera, have us convert it to infrared for you.
 It would be best to perform the conversion in a well lit area that is as clean and dust free as possible.
 Wearing a grounding strap will minimize the chance of zapping your camera with static and most likely rendering it dead.

 Remove the rubber grip material.